 - what may have caused the glaucoma

-They will then be able to advise you about the treatment that you need (see Glaucoma - treatment).
+They will then be able to advise on treatment (see treating glaucoma).

 In some cases, your ophthalmologist will continue to treat you.
 But if you have chronic open-angle glaucoma, you may be referred back to your optometrist who will continue your treatment.